Game of Thrones heavyweight ‘Beast’ Hafthor Bjornsson has called out Tyson Fury for a future clash once his beef with Eddie Hall is done and dusted.

 “After the rematch, we’ll see how I feel and how much I have improved.
 I’m not getting any younger.

 “I’m 32-years-old, so I need to improve very fast if I see myself competing for more.

-“You never know, I was quite surprised how much I enjoyed myself in the ring.
+“You never know.
+I was quite surprised by how much I enjoyed myself in the ring.
 So I don’t want to say no because I’m just enjoying this journey so much now and having so much fun then maybe.

 “If I make huge improvements, then why not?”